WSE Remote Work Information

 • File share access, also known as “P” or “S” or “W” or “H” drive access.
 This is one where preparation helps a lot, because different people will have different network servers hiding behind those drive letters.
 If you’ve never used your network drives from home and they’re a critical part of your workday, please contact us for assistance.

 • Microsoft Teams is an online collaboration tool that includes instant messaging, file sharing/document collaboration, screen sharing, and many more tools to let people collaborate when they’re separated by space.
-It replaced the former Skype for Business / Lync system tied into the Outlook mail clients.
-We use it extensively in WSE IT to share information and documents about projects.
+It is used extensively across WSE to share information and documents about projects.
 There is a nice overview page about Teams at the CER website.

 • Video and teleconferencing, also known as Zoom.
 All WSE faculty, staff, and students have access to internet-based conferencing that allows for video or audio meetings of up to 24 hours with up to 300 participants.
 Screen sharing is also supported.
 We STRONGLY SUGGEST getting your account provisioned and doing some test runs before you need to use this tool.
 It’s not at all hard to use, but stumbling around with it in front of an audience can be embarrassing.
 We have a page about getting started with Zoom here.
 The page has links to some live and to pre-recorded training sessions.